LoganMac8/vendor-risk-portfolio/docs/SOC2-Trust-Criteria-Explained.md

-# SOC 2 Trust Service Criteria — Explained for Vendor Risk Analysts
+# SOC 2 Trust Services Criteria Explained for Vendor Risk Analysts

-The Trust Service Criteria (TSC) are the backbone of SOC 2.
-They define the security principles auditors evaluate when determining whether a vendor protects customer data effectively.
-This guide breaks down each criterion in clear, practical terms with examples, risks, and how Vendor Risk Analysts should use them.
+The Trust Services Criteria (TSC) are the backbone of SOC 2.
+They define the security principles auditors use to evaluate whether a vendor protects customer data effectively.
+This guide breaks down each criterion in practical terms with examples, typical risks, and how a Vendor Risk Analyst can apply them.

----

-# 🔐 1.
-Security (Common Criteria) — **Required for all SOC 2 reports**
+## 1. Security (Common Criteria)

-Security refers to protecting systems and data from unauthorized access, disclosure, or modifications.
+Security focuses on protecting systems and data from unauthorized access, disclosure, or modification.
 Every SOC 2 engagement includes Security controls.

-### **Examples of Security controls**
+Examples of Security controls:
-- Multi-factor authentication (MFA)
+- Multi factor authentication (MFA)
-- Role-based access control (RBAC)
+- Role based access control (RBAC)
 - Logging and monitoring
 - Network segmentation
 - Security awareness training
-- Vulnerability scanning & patching
+- Vulnerability scanning and patching

-### **What auditors check**
+What auditors look for:
-- Whether access is limited to authorized users
+- Access is limited to authorized users
-- Whether activity logs exist and are reviewed
+- Activity logs exist and are reviewed
-- Whether security incidents are detected and resolved
+- Security incidents are detected, escalated, and resolved

-### **Risks if controls are weak**
+Risks if Security controls are weak:
 - Account compromise
-- Credential stuffing attacks
 - Unauthorized system changes
-- Undetected insider threats
+- Undetected insider activity

-### **Vendor Risk Analyst perspective**
+- Increased exposure to external attacks

+Vendor Risk perspective:
-Security is the foundation of your vendor assessment.
-If Security controls fail, it affects every other TSC.
+Security is the foundation for the rest of the criteria.
+Weak Security controls will affect the overall risk rating regardless of how strong other areas are.

----

-# 📦 2.
-Availability
+## 2. Availability

-Availability focuses on system reliability and uptime commitments.
-Controls ensure a vendor can deliver services consistently and recover quickly from disruptions.
+Availability focuses on system reliability and uptime.
+Controls in this category help ensure that a vendor can deliver services consistently and recover from disruptions.

-### **Examples of Availability controls**
+Examples of Availability controls:
-- Uptime monitoring dashboards
+- Uptime monitoring and dashboards
-- Incident response processes
+- Documented incident response processes
 - Disaster recovery (DR) plans
 - Redundant infrastructure
-- Capacity management
+- Capacity planning

-### **What auditors check**
+What auditors look for:
-- Whether DR plans exist and are tested
+- DR plans exist and are tested
-- Whether vendors track SLAs
+- Service level agreements (SLAs) are tracked
-- Whether incidents are logged and resolved
+- Incidents are logged, analyzed, and resolved

-### **Risks if controls are weak**
-- Outages impacting business operations
+Risks if Availability is weak:
+- Extended outages
 - SLA violations
 - Service instability
-- Poor vendor reliability

-### **Vendor Risk Analyst perspective**
-You evaluate whether the vendor can stay operational during failures.
+- Operational disruption for customers

+Vendor Risk perspective:
-This matters heavily for SaaS, payment services, and critical infrastructure vendors.
+Availability matters most for vendors that are critical to your operations.
+For example, core SaaS platforms, payment processors, and infrastructure providers.

----

-# 📊 3.
-Processing Integrity
+## 3. Processing Integrity

-Processing Integrity ensures systems process data completely, accurately, and on time.
+Processing Integrity ensures that systems process data completely, accurately, and in a timely manner.

-### **Examples of Processing Integrity controls**
+Examples of Processing Integrity controls:
-- Input validation
+- Input validation checks
-- Error detection mechanisms
+- Error detection and logging
 - Reconciliation procedures
 - Batch processing checks
-- Change management
+- Change management for logic or calculations

-### **What auditors check**
+What auditors look for:
-- Whether data is processed correctly
+- Data is processed as intended
-- Whether errors are logged and corrected
+- Errors are detected and corrected
-- Whether unauthorized changes can be made

-### **Risks if controls are weak**
+- Unauthorized changes are prevented or monitored

+Risks if Processing Integrity is weak:
-- Corrupted data
+- Corrupted or incomplete data
-- Duplicate transactions
+- Duplicate or missing transactions
-- Incorrect or delayed outputs
+- Incorrect reports and outputs
-- Undetected system errors
+- Undetected system logic errors

-### **Vendor Risk Analyst perspective**
+Vendor Risk perspective:
-This matters most for vendors handling transactions, analytics, automation, or financial data.
+Processing Integrity is especially important for vendors handling financial data, analytics, automated processing, or any high volume transactions.

----

-# 🕵️‍♂️ 4.
-Confidentiality
+## 4. Confidentiality

-Confidentiality covers protecting sensitive information from unauthorized disclosure.
-This applies to source code, business plans, internal documents, or customer-specific data not considered personal data.
+Confidentiality addresses the protection of sensitive information from unauthorized disclosure.
+This can include source code, internal documents, business plans, and non public customer data.

-### **Examples of Confidentiality controls**
+Examples of Confidentiality controls:
 - Encryption at rest and in transit
-- Data loss prevention (DLP)
+- Data loss prevention (DLP) tools
-- Access control (least privilege)
+- Least privilege access control
 - Secure key management
-- Data classification policies
+- Data classification and handling standards

-### **What auditors check**
+What auditors look for:
-- Whether encryption is implemented properly
+- Encryption is implemented and managed correctly
-- Whether access to sensitive data is restricted
+- Access to sensitive data is restricted and reviewed
-- Whether data retention and disposal practices exist
+- Data retention and disposal processes exist and are followed

-### **Risks if controls are weak**
+Risks if Confidentiality is weak:
-- Data leaks
+- Data leaks or exposures
-- Insider misuse
-- Unencrypted backups
+- Unencrypted backups or copies
+- Insider misuse of data
-- Exposure of proprietary or customer information
+- Loss of customer or partner trust

-### **Vendor Risk Analyst perspective**
+Vendor Risk perspective:
-Evaluate whether the vendor protects any non-public data your organization shares with them.
+You evaluate whether the vendor can protect any non public data you share with them, even if it is not personal data.

----

-# 🧑‍💻 5.
-Privacy
+## 5. Privacy

-Privacy specifically refers to **personal** data — how it is collected, retained, used, shared, and disposed of.
+Privacy focuses specifically on personal data, including how it is collected, stored, used, shared, and deleted.
+This often aligns with regulations and privacy laws.

-This criterion maps heavily to frameworks like:
+Examples of Privacy related frameworks:
 - GDPR
 - CCPA
-- HIPAA (where applicable)
-- Company privacy notices
+- Company privacy notices and commitments

-### **Examples of Privacy controls**
+Examples of Privacy controls:
-- Consent management
+- Consent and notice mechanisms
-- Data subject rights processes
+- Data subject access and deletion processes
 - Data retention and deletion schedules
 - Privacy impact assessments
-- Transparent privacy notices
+- Transparency in privacy policies

-### **What auditors check**
+What auditors look for:
-- Whether personal data is handled according to commitments
+- Personal data is handled according to published commitments and laws
-- Whether users can access, correct, or delete their data
+- Users can access, correct, or delete their data where required
-- Whether retention schedules are followed
+- Retention schedules and deletion processes are followed

-### **Risks if controls are weak**
+Risks if Privacy controls are weak:
 - Regulatory penalties
-- Legal liability
+- Legal exposure
-- Damaged customer trust
+- Customer complaints and reputational damage
-- Privacy incidents or breaches
+- Privacy incidents and investigations

-### **Vendor Risk Analyst perspective**
+Vendor Risk perspective:
-If the vendor processes **any** customer PII or employee PII, Privacy controls become critical in risk scoring.
+If the vendor processes any customer or employee personal data, Privacy becomes a key factor in the risk rating.

----

-# 🧩 How the Trust Criteria Work Together
+## How the Trust Services Criteria Work Together

-Although the criteria are distinct, they overlap significantly:
+While each criterion is distinct, they are closely related:

-- **Security** is required and supports all other criteria
+- Security supports the other four criteria
+- Availability relies on secure and stable systems
-- **Availability** depends on strong Security
+- Confidentiality depends on strong access control and encryption
-- **Confidentiality** requires proper Access Control
-- **Processing Integrity** relies on Logging, Monitoring, and Change Management
+- Processing Integrity relies on logging, monitoring, and change management
-- **Privacy** depends on both Security and Confidentiality
+- Privacy depends on both Security and Confidentiality

-Understanding these relationships helps you evaluate the vendor’s maturity and the completeness of their control environment.
+Understanding how these areas connect helps you evaluate the completeness and maturity of a vendor's control environment.

----

-# 🎯 How Vendor Risk Analysts Apply the TSC in Real Assessments
+## How Vendor Risk Analysts Apply the TSC

-When reviewing a SOC 2, you use the TSC to:
+When reviewing a SOC 2 report, you can use the TSC to:

-1. Prioritize controls during review
+- Prioritize which controls to review in detail
-2. Identify gaps with the highest business impact
+- Identify gaps that have the highest impact on your business
-3. Score risk levels (Low/Medium/High/Critical)
+- Assign risk levels such as low, medium, high, or critical
-4. Create remediation recommendations
+- Create targeted remediation recommendations
-5. Determine whether to approve or reject a vendor
+- Decide whether to approve, conditionally approve, or reject a vendor

-The stronger your understanding of the Trust Criteria, the more accurately you can review vendors.
+The stronger your understanding of the Trust Services Criteria, the more accurately you can evaluate vendors and explain your decisions.

----

-**Author:** Logan McDermott
+Author: Logan McDermott